Logo Logo

 Decoded Audio Measurement Description

-This measurement is not applicable to GPRS.
+This measurement is not applicable to GPRS or EGPRS.

 How is a decoded audio (DAUDIO) measurement made?